exohash-labs/exo-contracts/README.md

 # exo-contracts
-Core smart contracts for the Exohash protocol on Sei.
+Smart contracts for the Exohash protocol on Sei.